 Special Needs Plans, or SNPs, provide coverage for beneficiaries with chronic disabilities or special needs.
 SNP categories include Dual Eligible SNP (D-SNP), Chronic Condition SNP (C-SNP), and Institutional SNP (I-SNP).

-Residents of Rapid City, SD, have a limited choice of Special Needs Plans.
+Rapid City, SD, residents have a limited choice of Special Needs Plans.
 Only three plans are available in Rapid City: one Dual Eligible and two Institutional.

 UnitedHealthcare provides the only D-SNP in Rapid City, a Local PPO plan with a zero-dollar premium and a $7,550 MOOP.

 Great Plains offers two Institutional HMO plans, one with a premium of $38.90, a MOOP of $5,900 and a higher-premium $50 plan with a lower MOOP of $3,000.